Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Deploy Workflow](/images/getting-started/walkthrough/deploy-workflow.png "Deploy Workflow")

 You can now wait 2 minutes for the timer to fire, or simply click the virtual button to trigger the workflow.
-Once triggered, click on the debug node to view the output.
+Once triggered, click the debug tab at the bottom of the properties panel to see the output.

 ![Debug Output](/images/getting-started/walkthrough/debug-output.png "Debug Output")